-Painter and sculptor Adolph Gottlieb (American, 1903–1974) was a prominent member of the Abstract artists from the New York School.
-While a teenager he attended the Art Students League of New York, and at the age of 18 decided to travel to Europe, taking classes at the famously progressive Académie de la Grande Chaumière in Paris.
+Painter and sculptor Adolph Gottlieb (American, 1903–1974) was a prominent member of the abstract artists from the New York School.
+As a teenager, he attended the Art Students League of New York, and, at the age of 18, decided to travel to Europe, taking classes at the famously progressive Académie de la Grande Chaumière in Paris.

-after having a stroke in 1970, and two years later was named member of the National Institute of Arts and Letters.
-His work has been exhibited internationally since the 1950s, including exhibitions at documenta II in 1959 in Kassel, Germany, as well as two 1968 retrospectives at the Whitney Museum of American Art and the Solomon R. Guggenheim Museum in New York City.
+Gottlieb continued painting after having a stroke in 1970, and, two years later, was named a member of the National Institute of Arts and Letters.
+His work has been exhibited internationally since the 1950s, including exhibitions at documenta II in 1959 in Kassel, Germany, as well as two 1968 retrospectives, at the Whitney Museum of American Art and the Solomon R. Guggenheim Museum in New York City.
 Gottlieb was also known as a political figure, and participated in protests questioning political decisions in the contemporary art world.